alexiscolin/vue-timeselector/README.md

 ```

-Also you can start a webpack webdev server on the demo file by running:
+Also you can start a webpack webdev server on the demo file by running the belowing command.
+It will open a new window at the `9900` port of your local host.

 ``` bash